You are here

 I do not insert my own design, writing, or editing into others' games.
-I engage with your goals and your aesthetic priorities to help you see your way through the questions or struggles you may have, to provide new information or perspectives, to listen, and to ask the tough questions.
+I engage with your goals and your aesthetic priorities to help you see your way through the questions or struggles you may have, to provide new information or perspectives, to play a little bit, to listen, and to ask the tough questions.
 Check out any of the posts and videos to see how it goes, and whether you'd like it.

-- If you want to become a client, please click on the "Come into the Lab" link to contact me for initial discussion.
+- If you want to become a client, please click on the "Come into the Lab" link at the top right of the page to contact me for initial discussion.

 - If we agree it's a good fit, then the fee is 1000 SEK + VAT (250 SEK) for three sessions.

 This discussion took place a while ago, at the end of February.
 I wasn't sure it had enough content to merit posting, but as it turned out, BPG found it to be a breakthrough.
 We've done an intense further session about that, which is tied into the Boiling Pitch seminar and you'll see it, or a text version, soon.